Overlord poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This shows the protagonist's commitment to The survivors meet French villager Chloe, who hides them in her home.
 They commit to infiltrating the village and the church despite impossible odds, crossing into enemy-occupied territory with no extraction plan., moving from reaction to action.

 At 55 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Boyce escapes the lab with evidence of the experiments, including a serum sample.
+Significantly, this crucial beat Boyce escapes the lab with evidence of the experiments, including a serum sample.
 Nazi officer Wafner arrives at Chloe's house, raising the stakes.
 The squad now faces two missions: destroy the tower and stop the experiments., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 88 minutes initiates the final act resolution at 80% of the runtime.
 Boyce chooses humanity over blind obedience.
 He uses the Nazi serum on the dying Ford to save him, and the squad commits to both destroying the lab and rescuing Paul, refusing to sacrifice innocence for strategy., demonstrating the transformation achieved throughout the journey.